vighneshiyer/vighneshiyer.com/content/research/philosophy/interviewing_strategies_and_the_two_types_of_engineers.md

   - This can literally be anything.
 I even consider bash aliases to be 'tiny scripts'.
 I'm looking for any instinct towards automation and workflow optimization (and curiosity).
 1. Show me something you've played around with recently for fun.
   - This can be anything.
 A new programming language, an IDE, a library, a random program, a game, or some art.
 It doesn't have to be related to CS in any way: a new language, some physical skill, exercise, cooking, whatever!
 1. What are a few interesting things you read recently?
+(These need not be books.
+They can be tweets, blog posts, or articles, among many other possibilities.)
-Do they motivate any work?
+  - Do they motivate any work?
 1. What problems in any field of your choice do you think are worth solving and you could attack?
 How would you start?

 Anyone in the know can attest that asking these things and getting meaningful responses gives you high confidence in the person's ability to do research *in any area*.